-Morris Brown College will not offer food services for the academic year.
-Clark Atlanta University Dining Services will provide food services.
-The cost for MBC Students is seven dollars ($7) for entry for all you can eat.
+Morris Brown College does not offer food services for the academic year.
+Clark Atlanta University (CAU) Dining Services provides food services for MBC students.
+The cost for MBC students is seven dollars ($7) for entry for all you can eat.
 The CAU Dining Services is located on the lower level of the Bishop Cornelius Henderson Student Center on the campus of Clark Atlanta University.

-Off-Campus Housing Options: Morris Brown College will not offer on-campus housing or food services for the current academic year.
+Off-Campus Housing Options: Morris Brown College does not offer on-campus housing or food services for the current academic year.
 Below are available housing options located on the campus of Interdenominational Theological Center (ITC).

 1. The Turner Theological Seminary College located next to MBC will provide dormitory rooms for MBC students.
 MBC students should contact Turner Theological Seminary College directly to make payment arrangements.

 Telephone: (404) 527-0080

 Deposit: $375 one – time ( $350 when leaving the dormitory permanently)

 Dormitory Fee: $1,650 Per Semester

 Opt#2: Pay the deposit fee.
 Pay dormitory fee in 2 Installments of $825.